 The introduction of Minimum Passing Distance law has helped raise awareness in some drivers, but more needs to be done to achieve Towards Zero goals.

-- Be patient, we’ll be out of your way as soon as we can - honking and yelling can break our concentration and make this more difficult
+- Be patient, bike riders will be out of your way as soon - honking and yelling can break their concentration and make this more difficult

-- Let us cross when we indicate to turn right
+- Let bike riders cross or merge when they indicate to turn right

-- Give us space when we can’t stay in the bike lane or over to the left due to debris, road-kill or damaged road surfaces
+- Give bike riders space when they can’t stay in the bike lane or over to the left due to debris, road-kill or damaged road surfaces

 - Don’t suddenly swerve into or park in the bike lane